SaqibAli47/SaqibAli47/README.md

 ## Projects

-- **AI-Spaces**: AI chatbot which help the secure the documents upload and questions answers relevant to that documents and generate a summary report.
+- **AI-Spaces**: AI chatbot that helps secure the documents upload and questions answers relevant to those documents and generate a summary report.

-- **Baskin Robbins**: developed the complete module of invoices for the brand to track the sales reports and analytics with all sub brands.
+- **Baskin Robbins**: developed the complete module of invoices for the brand to track the sales reports and analytics with all sub-brands.
-- **KFC Pakistan** Developed the complete module of the Customer feedbacks and track the feedbacks to track the overall sales.
+- **KFC Pakistan** Developed the complete module of the Customer feedback and tracked the feedback to track the overall sales.
 <!--
 **SaqibAli47/SaqibAli47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.